 We arrived in the early evening, full of expectation but weary from the long flight.
-We have friends that live in Singapore who we planned on staying with on the way back but for our first short stop in the country we decided to treat ourselves to a fancy hotel stay.
+We have friends who live in Singapore who we planned on staying with on the way back but for our first short stop in the country, we decided to treat ourselves to a fancy hotel stay.

 Modern and elegant with a sleek interior, the hotel lobby was grand but welcoming, with a large Christmas tree taking pride of place in front of the Reception desk.
 A giant crystal chandelier hung from the ceiling and a piano played tunes in the corner.

-Each guest room had a colourful camera with the room number on it outside the door, and modern artwork adorned the halls.
+Each guest room had a colorful camera with the room number on it outside the door, and modern artwork adorned the halls.
 Our room was reasonably small but I loved the dark décor which made me feel warm and cosy, like we had our own little luxury cave.

 Our friends were waiting down in the lobby for us otherwise I think I would have just stayed, drooling over the room, but it was time to see the Christmas lights along Orchard Road.

 A busy shopping street lined with Malls wouldn’t usually be my first stop in a new city, but I do love Christmas lights and they were indeed impressive.
-Multi-coloured strings of lights with baubles dripped from the trees and were strung across the road in glittery displays.
+Multi-colored strings of lights with baubles dripped from the trees and were strung across the road in glittery displays.

 There was no doubt that Singapore celebrated Christmas in a BIG way and threw a lot of money towards doing so.
 The streets were crammed with Christmas shoppers and we virtually had to elbow our way along the footpath but it was still a worthwhile experience, especially because it ended with delicious dumplings at the Food Republic food court.

-It felt like I could have been in any first world city around the world on Orchard Road so I couldn’t wait to explore what made Singapore distinctly Asian the next day.
+It felt like I could have been in any first-world city around the world on Orchard Road so I couldn’t wait to explore what made Singapore distinctly Asian the next day.

 After a good night’s sleep, we ventured out to explore the surrounding Chinatown in the early morning hours.
 We took a quiet pathway through a green strip of parkland bordering the southern edge of Chinatown and I finally started to feel that we were in Asia.

 Large trees draped in vines rose up around the path, a brood of chickens pecked at the rich soil and a rooster crowed from his perch on top of a tree stump.

-The Chinatown streets are lined with beautifully restored shophouses of various colours, many of them recessed on the ground story, so that you could walk under cover, through a tunnelled footpath.
+The Chinatown streets are lined with beautifully restored shophouses of various colors, many of them recessed on the ground story so that you could walk under cover, through a tunneled footpath.
 Very handy for when it rained.

 The streets were peaceful.
-We grabbed lattes at an expensive joint called The Alley then ate possibly the worst breakfast I have ever had, a fishy Mee Goreng at a small low budget Restaurant.
+We grabbed lattes at an expensive joint called The Alley then ate possibly the worst breakfast I have ever had, a fishy Mee Goreng at a small budget restaurant.

 The Dorsett’s pool was located in a quiet spot of calm in the city, with wooden decks and frangipani trees surrounding it.
 A swim in the beautiful blue and green tiled pool was exactly what we needed.

-I always enjoy seeing attractions that I have previously only seen pictures of, it gives you that “I made it!” feeling, but I much preferred ogling the regal Fullarton Hotel; a white washed colonial extravagance that dominates this part of the river.
+I always enjoy seeing attractions that I have previously only seen pictures of, it gives you that “I made it!” feeling, but I much preferred ogling the regal Fullarton Hotel; a white-washed colonial extravagance that dominates this part of the river.

-Narrow streets wind through this vibrant community of trendy cafes, tightly packed shophouses selling textiles and Persian carpets, and colourful street art.
-The palatial golden domed Sultan Mosque peeks out in all its splendour above the building tops.
+Narrow streets wind through this vibrant community of trendy cafes, tightly packed shophouses selling textiles and Persian carpets, and colorful street art.
+The palatial golden-domed Sultan Mosque peeks out in all its splendor above the building tops.
 I would like to explore more of the area’s hidden corners on my next visit.

 The male-to-female ratio was about 10:1 as there are a lot of male migrant workers that come over for better salaries so that they can send money back to their families.
 I will have to give it another chance in the future and perhaps look for quieter side streets to explore.

 The heavens opened for the regular afternoon downpour, cooling everything down dramatically.
 Just in time for us to head to the airport.

-My time in this world class city was short but sweet, and anything but boring.
+My time in this world-class city was short but sweet, and anything but boring.
 I couldn’t wait to get back and explore more a few weeks later.